 Sale and Supply Contract Resources

-Sale and supply contracts between businesses are used to document and help organise the sale and purchase of goods.
+Sale and supply contracts between businesses are used to document and help organize the sale and purchase of goods.
 Contracts may range from small deals between sole traders, to vast international agreements for huge quantities of expensive equipment.

-The contract governing a sale and supply arrangement should set out clearly the obligations of all parties involved and avoid ambiguity, and thereby minimise the risk of dispute in the course of the trading relationship.
+The contract governing a sale and supply arrangement should set out clearly the obligations of all parties involved and avoid ambiguity, and thereby minimize the risk of dispute in the course of the trading relationship.

 Because each business is unique, no one precedent can serve the needs of all.
 However, the key considerations in each contract are similar, from the main terms covering the product, the price, and delivery, to the apportionment of risk and liability for when things go wrong.

 On this page we have set out some resources that may be useful throughout the drafting and negotiation of an individual sale and supply contract.
 The links featured include introductory material on international supply contracts, and the websites of important regulatory bodies in this area.